What is The Psychologist?

 We also have a host of regular formats which may suit you, including 'Reviews', 'Careers', 'New voices', 'Big picture', 'Looking back' and 'One on one'.

 There are also several invited formats you may feel are suitable to your area of expertise.
-These include head to head debates, 'state of the art' guides to major topics written by experts, cutting edge reports on units or programmes of innovative research, 'why I study…' pieces, special issues and target articles for peer commentary.
+These include head to head debates; 'state of the art' guides to major topics written by experts; cutting edge reports on units or programmes of innovative research; 'Viewpoints' pieces which triangulate the perspectives of researchers, participants and third party end users; special issues; and target articles for peer commentary.
 To discuss these possibilities, contact the Editor via firstname.lastname@example.org

 A large and diverse audience

 We do all we can to ensure that our authors’ work spreads as far and wide as

 possible.
 We have an average issue readership in print of over 57,000, and our use of Issuu as a platform for digital sample editions and previews has brought us a large audience of online readers.
 Add in press